EmmaEyckmans/JlinkTryout/README.md

 * $modulepath$: path of directories containing the packaged modules (jar or jmod format)
 * $modules$: names the modules to add to the run-time image.
 These modules can, via transitive dependencies, cause additional modules to be added.
-* $output$: directory that will contain the resulting run-time image
+* $output$: directory that will contain the resulting run-time image The result is a new directory $output$ containing essentially a Java runtime completely tailored to running your application.
+The folder contains a bin folder with an executable script directly launching your module.